failmap/failmap/docs/source/topics/running_a_remote_worker.md

 Do note that you're piping to bash whatever we send you.
 So better check the code first, which can change any moment.
 Here is exactly where the trust thing starts :)

+## How to verify your worker is running
+Two ways:
+1: You can see your computer name pop up in the workers on https://admin.faalkaart.nl/admin/
+2: You can see the amount of tasks processed increase on https://grafana.faalkaart.nl

 ## How to stop the worker
 Run this command: